flarum/docs/docs/composer.md

 - Let's say Extension A requires v4 of some library, and Extension B requires v5 of that same library.
 With a zip-based solution, either one of the two dependencies could override the other, causing all sorts of inconsistent problems.
 Or both would attempt to run at once, which would cause PHP to crash (you can't declare the same class twice).
 - Zip files can cause a lot of headache if trying to automate deployments, run automated tests, or scale to multiple server nodes.
 - There is no good way to ensure conflicting extension versions can't be installed, or that system PHP version and extension requirements are met.
 - Sure, we can upgrade extensions by replacing the zip file.
-But what about upgrading Flarum Core?
+But what about upgrading Flarum core?
 And how can we ensure that extensions can declare which versions of core they're compatible with?

 Composer takes care of all these issues, and more!